juharris/dotnet-OptionsProvider/README.md

                     adjective: "great"
     ```

+    Then to use great, enable the features `["default", "great_feature"]`.
+    So that "default" is applied first as a base, then "great_feature" is applied to override the adjective to "great".

-Of course, now you should probably also add a slot for `"a"` since it might need to be `"an"` if the adjective starts with a vowel.
+    Of course, now you should probably also convert `"a"` to a slot since it might need to overridden to `"an"` if the adjective starts with a vowel.

 # Development
 ## Code Formatting